lmvjack/cmdata/README.md

 ---
 ### Request headers
 Request headers can be found in the ```config.py``` file.
-To successfully make a request, a cookie header may be necessary, although not always according to my tests.
+To successfully make a request, a cookie header may be useful, although not always necessary according to my tests.
 To have higher probabilities of doing a successful request, you can manually copy a cookie header from a browser and then use it for all you next requests.
 ![get cookie](attachments/cookie.jpg)
 Then with your favourite text editor create a **.env** file in the project directory and set the ```COOKIE``` variable.
 ```